 Don’t Overdo It

 Always follow your doctor’s orders when it comes to managing your disability.
-If you are having a good day and need to take care of some light yard work, think again.
+Think again if you are having a good day and want to do some light yard work.
 A drone may be flying over your home without you even knowing it.
 The last thing you need during your disability claim process is a need to defend yourself because you carried heavy loads of trash to the can.
 This has always been the hardest directive for people to follow.
 When you feel good, you naturally want to get out and move.
-Just make sure your doctor has approved it, and you make a note in your journal.
+Ensure your doctor has approved it, and you note it in your journal.

 Keep a Journal

 Using a journal during the disability claim process to document your appointments and daily symptoms will help you combat any negative surveillance evidence obtained by the insurance company.
-The insurance companies are notorious for clipping only the most incriminating photos and videos to use against you.
+Insurance companies are notorious for clipping only the most incriminating photos and videos to use against you.
 But if you have a log that shows what you were doing and why you were doing it, you will have a better defense if confronted by the insurance company.
-You could even provide a copy of your journal for the insurer to review, but be sure to maintain a copy for your personal records as well.
+You could even provide a copy of your journal for the insurer to review but maintain a copy for your records.

 Hire a Disability Insurance Attorney

-The best way to combat tricky insurance company tactics like drone use is to work with an experienced disability insurance attorney.
-Disability attorneys are well versed in privacy laws and know how to handle violations.
-As more insurers hire private investigators that are using drones, there will be more regulations and court cases regarding how close drones can get to your property without violating your privacy.
+The best way to combat tricky insurance company tactics like drones is to work with an experienced disability insurance attorney.
+Disability attorneys are well-versed in privacy laws and know how to handle violations.
+As more insurers hire private investigators using drones, there will be more regulations and court cases regarding how close drones can get to your property without violating your privacy.

 For legal advice and to see how we can help you win your long-term disability insurance claim, call us at (888) 321- 8131.
 We offer a free case evaluation to claimants whose benefits have been wrongfully denied or terminated.